lowRISC/sonata-system/doc/guide/fpga-update.md

 ## Selecting a Bitstream

 When the Sonata board is plugged in, it loads one of three bitstreams.
-This is selected by the switch below the USB port labeled `Bitstream`:
+This is selected by the switch below the USB port labeled "Bitstream":

 ![](img/sonata-selectbs.jpeg)

 The LEDs besides the switch show the current image selected as well for confirmation.

 The slot used by a bitstream is selected by the UF2 file.
-The bitstream UF2 provided in the release uses Slot 1.
+The bitstream UF2s provided in the release are labeled with which slot they use in the filename.

 ## Drag & Drop Programming

 To program the Sonata bitstream:

-1. Download the bitstream from [our releases](https://github.com/lowRISC/sonata-system/releases)
+1. Download the bitstream from [our releases](https://github.com/lowRISC/sonata-system/releases).
 2. Make sure that you have the bitstream switch (SW3) set to 1.
 3. Plug in your Sonata board using the main USB.
 You should see a 'SONATA' drive (see troubleshooting section if unsure).
 4. Copy the updated FPGA `sonata-vX.Y.bit.slot1.uf2` file to the drive and wait for the copy to complete (on Linux note the copy command may return immediately, so you need to wait until it's done.)